Last updated on May 20, 2026

 The first place to look for discard commander payoffs is… other discard commanders, actually; most of these creatures work incredibly well in concert.
 A Tergrid, God of Fright deck is plenty happy to run Tinybones, Trinket Thief and vice versa; Captain Howler, Sea Scourge doesn’t mind leveraging Neheb, Dreadhorde Champion for a power boost.

 Commander decks that force their opponents to discard cards often find payoffs in damage.
-Cards like Megrim and Liliana's Caress provide damage as your opponents discard while The Rack and various iterations like Bandit's Talent and Davriel, Rogue Shadowmage punish your opponents after you’ve stripped their hand of resources.
+Cards like Megrim and Liliana's Caress provide damage as your opponents discard while other payoffs like Bandit's Talent and Davriel, Rogue Shadowmage punish your opponents after you’ve stripped their hand of resources.
+Entropic Battlecruiser must be stationed before its effect is online, and Cool but Rude requires leveling up, but these are some of the stronger payoffs for repeated discards.

 Commanding Conclusion